Global Economic Ripple Effect of Climate Change - SUERF Policy Brief with the Complexity Science Hub © Canva

 MAJOR GDP LOSSES DUE TO INDIRECT EFFECTS

-In a recent SUERF Policy Brief, Vismara, alongside Stephan Fahr and Richard Senner from the European Central Bank, explores how climate-related disasters in one part of the world can have significant economic repercussions in others.
-Their study shows that GDP losses in the Eurozone could surpass 10%—a figure nearly 15 times greater than the direct climate shock expected for the region.
-Countries most at risk include Mediterranean countries with high direct exposure to physical climate risks, as well as nations with extensive trade links, such as Germany and Luxembourg.
+In this research, Vismara, alongside Stephan Fahr and Richard Senner from the European Central Bank, explores how climate-related disasters in one part of the world can have significant economic repercussions in others.
+Their study shows that GDP losses in the Eurozone could surpass 10% – a figure nearly 15 times greater than the direct climate shock expected for the region.
+In the Euro Area, the countries most at risk include Mediterranean countries with high direct exposure to physical climate risks, as well as nations with extensive trade links, such as Germany and Luxembourg.

 Global Economic Ripple Effect of Climate Change - SUERF Policy Brief with the Complexity Science Hub